morallyearlgrey/IEEE-E-Portfolio/README.md

    - `styles.css`
    - `main.js`

+## Domain Hosting

+Once your e-portfolio is ready, you'll need to host it online.
+Here are some **free hosting options** you can consider:

+- **GitHub Pages**: A popular choice for hosting static websites directly from your GitHub repository.
+You can easily deploy your e-portfolio by pushing your code to a GitHub repository and enabling GitHub Pages in the repository settings.
+This option is great for beginners and allows you to use a custom domain if you have one.

+- **Netlify**: Another excellent option for hosting static sites, offering easy integration with GitHub.
+Netlify provides features like continuous deployment, custom domains, and free SSL certificates.

+- **Vercel**: A platform that allows you to host static sites and serverless functions effortlessly.
+Vercel also integrates with GitHub for continuous deployment and provides a straightforward setup.

+- **Firebase Hosting**: Offers a reliable hosting solution with a free tier that is suitable for hosting web apps.
+Firebase Hosting is easy to set up and comes with features like global CDN and SSL.

 ## Notes for Developers

 If you intend to use this template as a reference to create your own e-portfolio website, it is highly recommended to use **React.js** for building more dynamic and responsive applications.
 This template was not written in React.js for simplicity and user-friendliness, making it accessible to users with varying levels of coding experience.